heathensoft/lwjgl-guide/guide/chapter08.md

 }
 ```

-You can see that for every frame we are polling for [user events](https://www.glfw.org/docs/3.3/input_guide.html#events).
+You can see that in every frame we are polling for [user events](https://www.glfw.org/docs/3.3/input_guide.html#events).
 Key presses, cursor movements etc. And if there were any events, glfw will trigger appropriate callbacks.
 We have set up callback listeners in the GLFWWindow class.
 One example: